epilot-dev/docs/docs/entities/attributes.md

 - On attributes rendered inside of an Entity Details view
 - On attribute groups

 The render condition is configured by using the property `render_condition`.

-Below a set of examples illustrates each one of scenarios mentioned above.
+Below a set of examples illustrates each one of the scenarios mentioned above.

 - **Entity List Item lists**, displaying specific summary attributes depending on a given condition: